Random Coding Error Exponents for the Two-User Interference Channel: Problem Formulation and Main Results

 which is a useful result when assessing the exponential behavior of such probabilities.
 Equation \eqref{UnionShul} is one of the building blocks of tight exponential analysis of previously considered point-to-point systems (see, e.g., \cite{MerhavEr1,MerhavEr2,MerhavEr3,MerhavEr4}, and many references therein).
-However, it is evident that in our case the various events are not pairwise independent, and therefore this result cannot be applied directly.
-Indeed, since we are interested in the optimal decoder, each event of the union in \eqref{CompUnion}, depends on the whole codebook of the second user.
-One may speculate that this problem can be tackled by conditioning on the codebook of the second user, and then \eqref{UnionShul}.
-However, the cost of this conditioning is a very complicated (if not intractable) large deviations analysis of some quantities.
-To alleviate this problem, we derived new exponentially tight upper and lower bounds on the probability of union of events, which takes into account the dependencies among the events.
-This was done using the techniques of \cite{scarletNew}. \item \emph{Comparison with \cite{Etkin}}: Similarly to \cite{Etkin}, we present results for the binary $Z$-channel model defined as follows: $Y_1 = X_1\cdot X_2\oplus Z$ and $Y_2 = X_2$, where $X_1,X_2,Y_1,Y_2\in\ppp{0,1}$, $Z\sim\text{Bern}(p)$, ``$\cdot$" is multiplication, and ``$\oplus$" is modulo-2 addition.
-In the numerical calculations, we fix $p = 0.01$.
-Fig. \ref{fig:OurvsEtkin} presents the exact error exponents under optimal decoding, derived in this paper, compared to the lower bound $E_{\text{LB}}(R_1,R_2)$ of \cite{Etkin}, as a function of $R_1$, for different values of $P_{X_1}$, $P_{X_2}$, and $R_2$.
-It can be seen that our exponents can be strictly better than those of \cite{Etkin}.
+However, in our case the various events are not pairwise independent, and therefore this result cannot be applied.
+To alleviate this problem, following the techniques of \cite{scarletNew}, we derive new upper bounds on the probability of a union of events, which takes into account such dependencies among the events.

+\item As was mentioned in the Introduction, in \cite{ScarlettCog}, lower bounds on the error exponents of both standard and cognitive multiple-access channels (MACs) were suggested.
+Although the motivation in \cite{ScarlettCog} is different, their results apply also for the IFC.
+Now, while in \cite{ScarlettCog} the standard truncated union bound was used, here our new upper bound on the probability of a union of events, provides some potential gain over \cite{ScarlettCog}.
+Specifically, the lower bound in \cite{ScarlettCog} is the same as \eqref{Estar12} but without the $\hat{E}_2(Q,R_2)$ term, i.e., it is given by $\min_Q\big\{D(Q||W)+\big[\hat{E}_1(Q,R_2)-R_1\big]_+\big\}$, and thus, in general, our result may be tighter.
+It should be stressed, however, that we have not identified specific examples where the new term, namely, $\hat{E}_2(Q,R_2)$, dominated the maximum in \eqref{EQdef}.

+\item The lower bound in \cite{Etkin} is extremely complicated, and it is very difficult to compare it analytically to the lower bound in Theorem \ref{th:1}.
+Nonetheless, we can still claim (in general) that our lower bound is at least as good as the lower bound in \cite{Etkin}.
+Indeed, the first step in the analysis of the error exponent in both our paper and in \cite{Etkin} is applying the union bound (actually, here, we employ a tighter union bound).
+However, it will be seen that every other passage in our analysis is exponentially \emph{exact}, while in \cite{Etkin}, some steps are associated with inequalities that may cause gaps in the exponential scale, and thus in general, $\tilde{E}(R_1,R_2)\geq E_{\text{[9]}}(R_1,R_2)$, for any $(R_1,R_2)\in\mathbb{R}^2_+$, where $E_{\text{[9]}}(R_1,R_2)$ is the lower bound in \cite{Etkin}.